My time in the US has come to an end and I have now headed to Mexico.

 I also like the whole ‘tell everyone your life story as soon as you meet them’ culture.
 Maybe it comes from an education system where debate is encouraged (rather than the British system of shut up and listen) but I love that I have had so many conversations that go beyond the weather and where you come from.

-I’m a big fan of Meet ups in London and go to a lot of theatre/music based meet up groups where I meet a lot of similar people.
-Here’s how it goes, meeting people in London for the first time: first 20 minutes, discuss weather (believe me, we can make weather-based conversation into an art form).
+Meeting people in London for the first time and here’s how it goes: first 20 minutes, discuss weather (believe me, we can make weather-based conversation into an art form).
 Then move on to where you come from and/or what you do for a living (the answer to both of those is usually pretty dull; I’m thinking about giving prizes to anyone who has a job title I understand).

 Should I find myself back in London, I’m going to start a new trend of talking about something ‘real’ and cut straight through the endless smalltalk.
 It’s an experiment; I’ll see how it goes.